How to Create Schematic Symbols in Altium Designer

 A completed 74LS04 in the symbol generator

 In the picture above, you can see the symbol in the generator that we are creating.
 In order to get there, we need to make some manual edits to the pins.
 First, we need to give all of the pins their correct names from the picture of the symbol description at the top of this article.
-You can select each cell and type the name in, or do a combination of copy and pastes to get what you want.
+You can select each cell and type the name in or do a combination of copy and pastes.
 Next, we need to change the electrical type of the pins.

 Some of our pins need to stay as inputs, some need to be changed to outputs, and some need to become power pins.
 Note in the picture above how the pin data is now sorted by the electrical type column after the changes are made.

-Once you have finished your edits in the symbol editor, click on the drop-down “Place” button on the bottom of the generator window and click “Place Symbol”.
-This will put the symbol into your schematic .
-Once you’ve done this you will be out of the generator and back in the regular schematic with the symbol that you’ve just created.
+Once you have finished your edits in the schematic library symbol editor, click on the drop-down “Place” button on the bottom of the generator window and click “Place Symbol”.
+This will put the symbol into your schematic.
+Once you’ve done this, you will be out of the generator and back in the regular schematic with the symbol that you’ve just created.
 At this point, you can continue to add the other parameters to your symbol.

 Finishing the symbol

-Altium 18 has much more functionality built into it then the symbol generator that we’ve been talking about here.
-Altium 18 is the complete CAD software system that you need for your PCB designs.
-Capabilities like the symbol generator are what sets Altium apart as one of the best PCB design software tools that you can use.
+Altium Designer has much more functionality built into it then the symbol generator that we’ve been talking about here.
+Altium Designer is the complete CAD software system that you need for your PCB designs.
+Capabilities like the symbol generator are what sets Altium Designer apart as one of the best PCB design software tools available.

-If you’ve liked what you’ve seen here and want to learn more, talk to an expert at Altium to find out how you can start using Altium on your next PCB design.
+If you’ve liked what you’ve seen here and want to learn more, talk to an expert at Altium Designer to find out how you can start using Altium Designer on your next PCB design.